finom/seemple-examples-and-tutorials/matreshka-object/README.md

 })
 ```

-``"submit"`` is an ordinary DOM or jQuery event (is jQuery is used), sandbox is our form (``".login-form"``).
+``"submit"`` is an ordinary DOM or jQuery event (if jQuery is used), sandbox is our form (``".login-form"``).
 Such an event and a key must be separated by the double colon.
 This is syntactic sugar of DOM events, i. e. the event can be added in any other way:

 ```js
 this.nodes.sandbox.addEventListener("submit", evt => { ... });